Lumbee Tribe of North Carolina

 Lumbee Tribe of North Carolina Partners

-UNC PembrokeRobeson County Public LibraryPembroke Elementary SchoolPembroke Boys & Girls ClubPembroke Head Start
+University of North Carolina PembrokeRobeson County Public LibraryPembroke Elementary SchoolPembroke Boys & Girls ClubPembroke Head Start

-Ana Locklear, Librarian
+Ana Locklear, Media Assistant

 Joanna S. Hunt, Principal